coveo/plasma/packages/website/docs/RadioSelectConnected.md

 Aim for seven or less options.
 If that's impossible, consider using the [Single select](https://plasma.coveo.com/form/SingleSelect) instead.

 Sort options by most relevant, unless a more suited ordering rationale applies.
-For example, when listing size or security level options.
+For example, when listing size (large to small) or security level options (full access to limited access).
 If no rationale stands out, place options in alphanumerical order.

 # Labeling